 Consumers can exchange real money for goods and services.
 Following this definition, cryptocurrencies are real money with intrinsic value.
 Crypto derives its intrinsic value based on public sentiment.
 As more merchants let customers buy goods and services through crypto, the decentralized blockchain technology increasingly becomes viable.

 Some cryptocurrencies have more ‘real money’ properties than others.
 Thousands of merchants accept Bitcoin as payment, and more may join them in the future.
-Crypto has attractive characteristics, such as the decentralized nature, which helps consumers avoid fees when sending crypto overseas.
+Crypto has attractive characteristics, such as its decentralized nature, which helps consumers avoid fees when sending crypto overseas.
 Other cryptocurrencies are more speculative.
-Some people ride new cryptocurrencies hoping merchants will accept them in the future.
+Some people ride new cryptocurrencies, hoping merchants will accept them in the future.
 Less established cryptocurrencies present investors with high-risk, high-reward opportunities.
 If less established cryptocurrencies become mainstream and merchants accept them as payment, their prices can soar.
-Without this dynamic, a less conventional cryptocurrency remains speculative since it’s not getting used as a medium of exchange for goods and services.
+Without this dynamic, a less conventional cryptocurrency remains speculative since it’s not being used as a medium of exchange for goods and services.

 The Risks of Cryptocurrency